 Check their team size and structure.
 Usually app development companies have a Team page or something like that, or LinkedIn page where they list their job titles.
 If you need iOS developers for your app, check how many of those company has.
 You might also find how many developers are there working (front-end, back-end), designers, project managers, partners.
 This way you’ll be able to see what services you’re going to pay for.

 Pay attention to technology stack in their use.
 What technologies does a company list?
 Java, C#, React, PHP…?
 Do they use the same stack for most of projects or tend to be project-specific?
 Which of those do they recommend for your app idea?
 Are there similar apps built with a proposed technology?

 Also, check their history and reviews.
 Many of them boast of years in business, experience, number of top-customers, number of developers employed, etc. So it should not be hard.
 But also try to find out how many repeat businesses (equals to happy customers) do they have.
 Check Google, Yelp or Clutch for customer reviews.

 Experience, price, team, feedback… weigh it all and you’ll see a clearer picture of how to move on.

 The second option to hire someone to build an app is freelance developers.
 This could be more tricky but cost you less.
 Opting for freelance Android / iOS developers works fine when you precisely know what kind of app you want.
 And if you can manage the person all the way, and make all the decisions on design, functionality, testing, etc.

 How to hire a mobile app developer in 10 questions

 Use sites like Upwork, Toptal, Guru, Freelancer, ProFinder, Fiverr, etc. to find and hire a freelance programmer to build an app.
 All of them have certain rating system, past works and reviews of projects by developers.
 Talk to few app programmers, leave out those who avoid your questions or force their tools/solutions upon you.

-In short, these are ten fundamental questions to ask:
+In short, these are ten fundamental questions to ask to hire app developer: